IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Cratogeddon has had a few of their moves reworked in an effort to make them a better boss

--Deeper Dungeons has gotten a few changes: You can now use pickaxes, thou you are only able to mine a select few block types, and loot rooms have bars in them
+-Deeper Dungeons has gotten a few changes: You can now use pickaxes, thou you are only able to mine a select few block types, you still need bombs to break spikes, also loot rooms have bars in them

 -Idol Of Midas renamed to Midas Insignia